opitz/moodle-docker/README.md

 This repository contains Docker configuration aimed at Moodle developers and testers to easily deploy a testing environment for Moodle.

 ## Interlude: What is different?
-Most changes are purely for the convenience of the user.
-Instead of using the original Docker image provided by moodlehq a bespoke image qmulits/moodlehost is used that is closely related to the original but adds xdebug and mcrypt packages.
+All changes are purely for the convenience of the user.

+Two scripts will allow to set up and run Behat and PHPUnit tests with one command instead of using the rather complex original process (see original Readme after this interlude).
+The resulting testing environment will otherwise be identical.

 To start behat testing cd into this directory and issue
 ```bash